 Don’t forget that when it comes down to it… testing is key!

-You may find yourself spending more money than expected due to this reason alone, but the good thing about Bing is how flexible their billing options are compared to other advertising networks (such as Google ads).
+You may spend more money than expected due to this reason alone, but the good thing about Bing is how flexible its billing options are compared to other advertising networks (such as Google ads).

 I hope by now, you can now answer the question “Is Bing advertising worth it?”